vitejs/vite/README.md

 #### Notes on JSX Support

 - Vue 3's JSX transform is still WIP, so `vite`'s JSX support currently only targets React/Preact.

-- React doesn't ship ES module builds, so it must be pre-bundled with Snowpack to work.

 - There is no out-of-the-box HMR when using non-Vue frameworks, but userland HMR support is technically via the server API.